 - Agility exercises

-For a full and quick recovery, it is very important to have a correct diagnosis and appropriate rehabilitation program.
+For a full and quick recovery, it is very important to have a correct diagnosis and appropriate rehabilitation programme.
 Inappropriate management may lead to delayed healing and development of a myositis ossificans.